aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 ### Create AWS CloudFormation Stack
 Use the AWS CloudFormation template [deep-learning-ubuntu-desktop.yaml](deep-learning-ubuntu-desktop.yaml) from your cloned  repository to create a new CloudFormation stack using the [ AWS Management console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html), or using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html).
 See [Reference](#Reference) section for the [template](deep-learning-ubuntu-desktop.yaml) input parameters, and stack outputs.

 The template [deep-learning-ubuntu-desktop.yaml](deep-learning-ubuntu-desktop.yaml) creates [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) resources.
-If you are creating CloudFormation Stack using the console, you must check
+If you are creating CloudFormation Stack using the console, in the review step, you must check
 **I acknowledge that AWS CloudFormation might create IAM resources.** If you use the ```aws cloudformation create-stack``` CLI, you must use ```--capabilities CAPABILITY_NAMED_IAM```.

 ### Connect to Desktop using SSH